demisto/content-docs/docs/howtos/incidents/incident-xsoar-incident-lifecycle.md

 You configure integrations with your 3rd-party products to start fetching events.
 Events can be potential phishing emails, authentication attempts, SIEM events, and more.
 For information about configuring specific integrations, see [Cortex XSOAR Dev Hub](https://xsoar.pan.dev/).

 ## Classification and Mapping
 Once you configure the integrations, you have to determine how the events ingested from those integrations will be classified as incidents.
 For example, for email integrations, you might want to classify items based on the subject field, but for SIEM events, you will classify by event type.
 In addition, you have to map the information coming from the integrations into the fields that you created in the planning stage.
-For more information, [INSERT LINK TO classification and mappping doc]
+For more information, see [Classification and Mapping](incident-classification-mapping).

 ## Pre-processing
 Pre-processing rules enable you to perform certain actions on incidents as they are ingested into Cortex XSOAR directly from the UI.
 Using the rules, you can select incoming events on which to perform actions, for example, link the incoming event to an existing incident, or based on configured conditions, drop the incoming incident altogether.
-For more information, see [INSERT LINK TO pre processing doc]
+For more information, see [Pre-processing Rules](incident-pre-processing).

 ## Incident Created
 Based on the definitions you provided in the Classification and Mapping stage, as well as the rules you created for pre-processing events, incidents of various types are created.
 The incidents all appear in the Incidents page of the Cortex XSOAR user interface, where you can start the process of investigating.
 For more information, see [INSERT LINK TO Incidents doc]